rbrandt88/Carver-Edison/README.md

 2. Posgres will start and inicialize a database
 3. The api service will wait for the database to become active
 4. After the all clear, the manhattan excel data will be downloaded and inserted into the database
-5. A flask api service is started on port 6001
+5. A flask api service will start on port 6001

 ## How to query